git-saj/go-media-control/README.md

 3. Use the search bar to filter media by name.
 4. Click a card to send its details to the Discord webhook.
 5. Click "Refresh" to reload the media list.
-6. Add `?refresh=true` to the API URL to force a cache refresh.

 ### Running Tests
 ```bash